atsaloli/cicd/PITCHME.md

 ### Lab exercise

-In this tutorial, you will set up (all on one server, for expedience):
+In this tutorial, you will set up:

 - GitLab Server
 - Runner Server
-- a UAT environment
+- UAT environment
-- a Production environment
+- Production environment

-You will configure a CI/CD pipeline:
+Using these building blocks, you will set up a **CI/CD pipeline**:

 Code --> Automated (unit) testing --> Deploy to UAT --> Acceptance Testing --> Deploy to Prod